google/s2geometry/README.md

 C++20 as set in .bazelrc.
 This setup relies on abseil-cpp, boringssl, and googletest from the bazel central repository as set in MODULE.bazel.

-To build and test using bazel, run:
+To build and test using bazel, from within s2geometry/src, run:

 `bazel test "//:*"`

-To build the libary without testing, run:
+To build the libary without testing, from within s2geometry/src, run:

 `bazel build //:s2lib`